Quantum key distribution with multiphoton pulses: An advantage: Conclusion

-The increase in key rate is due to the fact that some of two and three photon pulses also contribute to the key.
-In addition, this protocol has greater tolerance to higher values of $\mu$ as compared to the decoy state protocol.
-We study this tolerance in Fig. \ref{fig:optimal}.
-In general, the secure key rate starts decreasing when multiphoton pulses start dominating over single photon pulses.
-Since coincidence measurements can successfully track and extract key from two-photon and three-photon pulses as well as from all the single photon pulses, this results in a much higher tolerance of mean photon number.\\ In this article we have proposed Coincidence Detection based BB84 quantum key distribution protocol with WCP.
-We call this the CD protocol in short.
+In this article we have proposed Coincidence Detection based BB84 quantum key distribution protocol with weak coherent pulse under restricted eavesdropping assumption set for LOS channel.
 We have proposed and derived an analytical expression for the secret key rate taking into account the contribution of pulses with more than one photon in the final key.
 We argue that by closely monitoring the number of coincidence events arising at the receiver end and matching it with the expected number of coincidences, any attempt at channel tampering can be monitored.
-The expected number of coincidences is calculated with the help of mean photon number, $\mu$ and the probability \emph{P(n)} of a pulse containing \emph{n} photons along with the channel transmissivity $\eta$.
-We have shown that this results in a higher key rate over longer distances compared to the much used decoy state protocol for the same set of parameters.
+We have also presented a security proof in support of our protocol and introduced two figures of merit to verify the security of our protocol.
+We have shown that this results in a higher key rate over longer distances compared to popular implementations of BB84 based protocols for the same set of parameters.
 We have also performed a proof-of-principle experiment to verify our predictions.
 The numbers obtained from the experiment agree quite well with the predicted results.
 One possible demerit might be the need for accurate characterization of the channel which might limit the implementation scenario to clear line of sight situations.
-While conceding that this is true, we further point out that the clear line of sight needs to be maintained while characterizing the channel before the start of the actual protocol.
-Once the channel has been characterized there is no further need to maintain the line of sight since any tampering of the channel will affect the asymptotic statistics of the coincidences thereby exposing the presence of an adversary.
-Also, the protocol will require a good spectral and temporal filtering mechanism.
-For spectral filtering, narrow bandwidth band pass filter has to be used.
-For accurate temporal filtering, a high speed event timer has to be used with a resolution of picoseconds.
+Such a situation is mitigated by introducing extra pulses of variable intensities.
+Introduction of these pulses provide security like decoy state protocol \cite{lucamarini2015security}.
 The overall simpler setup is beneficial for free space lossy channel since it can achieve higher key rates over longer distances.